What Is a SWOT Analysis?

 Why Use SWOT?

 There are many reasons that the SWOT technique is used.
 For one, it can help explore new solutions to a problem as SWOT identifies barriers that limit goals and objectives.

-If you need to decide on a direction that would be more effective, SWOT analysis can help you make that choice.
-It will also help to reveal possibilities and limitations for change.
+If you need to decide on a direction that’s more effective, a SWOT analysis can help you make that choice.
+It also helps to reveal possibilities and limitations for change.

 When thinking of revising plans, SWOT can be used to navigate systems, communities, organizations and more.
 It’s also a great way to brainstorm.